Part 2 of 4

 “God loved you enough to swoop into your story and obliterate your sin by crushing His innocent Son, setting you free and redeeming you forever.”

-- Louie Giglio, Founder of the Passion Movement
+- Louie Giglio, founder of the Passion Movement

-3. The message is for all nations
+3. The message is for all nations.

 The third element of God’s Plan teaches us that this amazing message is not just for me and you—it is for all nations.
 The importance of this element cannot be taken lightly because according to the Joshua Project, there are 7.67 billion people in the world living in approximately 195 countries.
 However, for us to fully understand this passage, we must understand who Jesus is speaking about when He says, “all nations.”
 This phrase, all nations, has been translated from the Greek phrase “Ta Ethne” and can be better understood as “ethnic groups” or “people groups."
 What is a people group?
 A practical definition is provided by Global Frontier Missions, “a group of individuals having their own common sense of history, language, beliefs, and identity.”
-Research from JoshuaProject.net estimate there are approximately 17,000 people groups in our world today.
+Research from JoshuaProject.net estimates there are approximately 17,000 people groups in our world today.
 This task may seem overwhelming, but we know according to Revelation that there will be a representative from all of the people groups around the throne in heaven for all of eternity.

-4. The plan was not designed for us to accomplish on our own
+4. The plan was not designed for us to accomplish on our own.

 The final element reveals that this missional plan was not designed for us to accomplish on our own.
 The task is impossible!
 However, there is never a time in scripture or in history that we see the call of God without the power and presence of God.
 Acts 1:8 says, “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 We can only be the witnesses of Christ when we live in His power.
 When you look at someone’s life who is accomplishing much for the Lord, you see someone who has learned to live a surrendered life, completely dependent on God’s power moment by moment.